Monsoon Season in Nepal: Weather and 13 Best Things to Do

 Sauraha is a chill, relaxing town with lots of restaurants and cafes.
 They have also built hotels and restaurants by the riverside, so you can just chill there and possibly spot wildlife.

-Some of the most popular Nepali dishes include dal bhat and momo which you will find in plenty of restaurants to try first.
-Both dishes come in veg and non-veg options, including buff meat which is the most popular type of meat in Nepal.
+Some of the most popular Nepali dishes are the dal bhat and momo, which you can find in restaurants all over Nepal.
+Both dishes come in veg and non-veg options, including buff meat which is the most popular meat in Nepal.

 The best part is that you get to eat everything you cook and you also get the recipes at the end.
 I even signed up my brother here for a class when he visited me and he loved it.